michyking/global_store_sales_report/README.md

 ## Introduction
 This report presents the results of a data analysis on the Superstore dataset, which contains information about the sales and profits of Global Superstore, an online retailer that operates in 147 countries and sells 3,788 products in various categories.

-Disclaimer: All dataset does not represent any company but just a dummy datasets to demonstarate capabilities of Excel, Power BI.
+Disclaimer: All datasets does not represent any company but just dummy datasets to demonstrate the capabilities of Excel, Power BI.

 ---